-Moderate avalanche danger in the high altitudes of the High, Western and Low Tatras, 2nd degree.
-Positive temperatures during the day cause the snow cover to lose stability.
-In the morning on the eastern slopes and in the afternoon on the western slopes.
-Small to moderate spontaneous avalanches from wet snow may occur on steep slopes with sufficient snow.
-At high altitudes, in couloirs, under saddles and rock faces, very occasionally on shady northern slopes, there are still snow slabs and pillows which can release an avalanche with a large additional load.
+In the high altitudes of the High, Western and Low Tatras there is only a small danger (1st degree) in the morning and a moderate danger (2nd degree) in the afternoon.
+Positive temperatures and sunshine, especially in the afternoon, cause the snow cover to become soaked and lose stability.
+Small to medium sized spontaneous avalanches of wet snow may occur on steep slopes with sufficient snow.
+At high altitudes, in couloirs, under saddles and rock faces, snow slabs and cushions are still very occasionally found on shady northern slopes, which can release an avalanche with a large additional load.